MATRIX4284/DRONE-ACHARJYO/tello-python3/README.md

 #tello-test
 ## Step1
-Write the command set to be run in command.txt, for example:：
+Write the command set to be run in command.txt, for example:
 ```
 command
 takeoff